notnikhilreddy/voice_assistant/README.md

 # Activate it
 source venv/bin/activate

+# Install PyTorch with CUDA support first (adjust CUDA version as needed)
+# For CUDA 12.1:
+pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121

 # Install the required packages
 pip install -r requirements.txt
 ```

-*Note: The first time you run the application, the AI models (Whisper, StyleTTS2, and Phi-3) will be downloaded.
-This may take some time and require a significant amount of disk space.*
+*Note: The first time you run the application, the AI models (Whisper, etc.) will be downloaded.
+This may take some time and require a significant amount of disk space.
+Make sure your GPU has sufficient VRAM (at least 4GB recommended).*

 ### 4. Configure Environment Variables